KSP-CKAN/CKAN/Spec.md

 ###### epoch

-`epoch` is a single (generally small) unsigned integer.
+`epoch` is a single (generally small) unsigned 64 bit integer.
 It may be omitted, in which case zero is assumed.

 It is provided to allow mistakes in the version numbers of older versions of a package, and also a package's previous version numbering schemes, to be left